cu/silicon/README.md

 it is secure.
 One example may be deploying it behind an HTTPS proxy with HTTP basic authentication enabled.

-{An example scenario or two go here.}
+{TODO: An example scenario or two go here.}

 ## Running tests